 Isn’t It?
 A Universal Question Tag

 Question Tags follow a specific grammar pattern.
-They usually depend on the verb or auxiliary verb in sentence.
+They usually depend on the verb or auxiliary verb in a sentence.

 Here are some examples:

 - It’s going to take a long time, isn’t it?

 - She has done really well in this test, hasn’t she?